ClaudioRobles21/Traffic-Intersection-Simulation-Tutorial-1/README.md

 ------------------------------------------
 ### Demo

-The video below shows the final output of the simulation.
+The video below shows the output of the simulation (before adding vehicles to the intersection).

 <p align="center">
     <img src="./demo.gif">